anishavelayudhan/snake/README.md

 ## Contributing

-Elevate the Retro Snake Game experience with your creativity and passion!
+Do you want to enhance the Snake experience?
 Follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).